T. E. Roberts, Instructor II • USF Sarasota-Manatee

 In my judgment, the university has instituted a well-considered process for the filing of formal student grievances.
 The first step is for a student to confer directly and personally with his or her instructor.
 This usually results in the settling of any misunderstanding, and this procedure should in fact apply in any disagreement between a student and an instructor.

 In the absence of such a conference (especially in online courses where most communications occur via email), it is easy for a student to feel slighted because he or she is simply unhappy with a grade.
 This happens occasionally with people who think of themselves as “A students” but who earn a B+ or other, in their view, unsatisfactory grade.
 If such a student has never bothered to discuss the evaluation of an assignment at the time it is submitted and graded, the resentment at the end of a term over an “unfair” final grade may lead to an unfounded negative appraisal of an instructor or a course.

 In fairness, the student should first accept individual responsibility for the outcome of his or her performance in a course.
 This is one reason that I emphasize that a student EARNS a grade based on performance.
 As instructor, I DO NOT “GIVE” a grade.
 The following passage from each syllabus should be kept in mind:

-automatically or necessarily result in a change of grade for an assignment or
+or necessarily result in a change of grade for an assignment or a course.
+In

-a course.
-In more than four decades of teaching thousands of college
+more than four decades of teaching thousands of college students, two

 I take seriously my